louisdewar/tomato/README.md

 Then: `cargo run --release`

+## Commands (WIP)

+This list may be incomplete, out of date or otherwise invalid.

+`q` -> quit

+`p` -> pause

+`→` (right arrow) -> Skip to next state

+`←` (left arrow) -> Revert either to start of current state or previous state (if already ~at start of current state)

+`l` -> If on short break, it becomes a long break

 ## Testing

 Currently there are no unit tests, since it is difficult to test timing.
 Rust allows a certain trust that if the code compiles it will mostly work.
-The code is also tested with `cargo clippy`, also travis will check the code is formatted according to rust format (it runs `cargo clippy`)
+The code is also tested with `cargo clippy`, also travis will check the code is formatted according to rust format (it runs `cargo fmt`)